BetterWorks/django-impersonate/README.rst

 * Python 3.3+ is supported (Django 1.5+ required for Python 3.3+)
 * It depends on your project using the django.contrib.session framework.

+**NOTE:**

+* **Version 0.9.2 partially reverts work completed in version 0.9.1.** This is because work done to address a request in `Issue #17 <https://bitbucket.org/petersanchez/django-impersonate/issues/17/remember-where-to-return-to-after>`_ broke default behavior for all previous versions. `Issue #24 <https://bitbucket.org/petersanchez/django-impersonate/issues/24/impersonate_redirect_url-no-longer-works>`_ was opened and the fix was released in 0.9.2 to address it.
+Please see the new IMPERSONATE_USE_HTTP_REFERER setting.
-**NOTE:** If you need to use this with Django older than 1.4, please use version django-impersonate == 0.5.3
+* If you need to use this with Django older than 1.4, please use version django-impersonate == 0.5.3

 Installation